Opendigitalradio/ODR-DabMod/doc/README-RC.md

 remote access, use SSH port forwarding.

 The ZeroMQ interface is designed for machine interaction, e.g. for usage in scripts or from third party tools.
+The Munin monitoring is also using this interface, please see `doc/stats_dabmod_munin.py`.
 An example python script to connect to that interface is available in `doc/zmq-ctrl/zmq_remote.py`, and example C++ code is available in `doc/zmq-ctrl/cpp/`.

 Both interfaces may be enabled simultaneously.